Alcatel Ventures

 Series D in 2004

-Valere Power, founded in 2001 and headquartered in Richardson, Texas, specializes in power supply solutions for telecommunications providers and enterprises.
-The company offers a range of AC/DC power systems tailored to meet the needs of business communication services and broadband deployments.
-Their product lineup includes compact DC power systems designed for location services, integrated systems for base transceiver stations and metropolitan fiber rings, as well as modular DC power systems suitable for wireless base stations and network switching centers.
-Valere Power focuses on providing reliable power solutions that support both legacy systems and modern network expansions.
+Valere Power is a Texas-based company founded in 2001, specializing in power supply solutions tailored for telecommunications providers and enterprises.
+It provides a range of AC/DC power systems designed to meet the needs of business communication services, broadband deployments, and location services applications.
+The company offers compact DC power systems, integrated DC systems for base transceiver stations and metropolitan fiber rings, as well as modular DC systems suitable for wireless base stations and network switching centers.
+Valere Power focuses on delivering reliable power solutions essential for modern telecommunications infrastructure.

 Ondax